 - for playing legato, we need to move our hands, arms and wrists horizontally – parallel with the keyboard;

-- and lastly, for a quality staccato, our hand needs to jump from the keyboard – a specific upward vertical movement that will help us play a short detached sound.
+- and lastly, for a quality staccato, our hand needs to jump from the keyboard – a specific upward vertical movement that help us to play a short detached sound.

 Before analyzing staccato and its influence on our playing reflexes, let’s talk a little about articulation and its meaning.

 Music is a part of the universal balance.
 It has the amazing power of reflecting all the kaleidoscopic aspects of life.
-But how exactly can we achieve meaning and expression in music?
-Part of this process is a great mystery – being explained as talent, genius or inspiration.
-The rest is hard work and the knowledge of translating feelings and thoughts into different means of expression: character and quality of the sound, dynamics, touché, articulation, rhythm, tempo and phrasing.
+But how can we achieve meaning and expression in music?
+A small part of this process is a great mystery – being explained as talent, genius or inspiration.
+The rest is hard work, combined with the knowledge of HOW to translate feelings and thoughts into different means of expression: sound character and quality, dynamics, touché, articulation, rhythm, tempo and phrasing.

-By mastering the art of skillfully using and combining these means of expression, we can create an infinite number of musical images – from the transcendental severity of Bach’s polyphonies to the delicate subjectivity of Chopin’s Nocturnes, from the luminous grace of Haydn or Mozart’s Sonatas to the deep, epic wideness of Rachmaninoff’s Piano Concertos.
+By mastering the art of skillfully using and combining these means of expression, we can create an infinite number of musical images: from the transcendental severity of Bach’s polyphonic works to the delicate subjectivity of Chopin’s Nocturnes; from the luminous grace of Haydn or Mozart’s Sonatas to the deep, epic wideness of Rachmaninoff’s Piano Concertos.

-Articulation, or the touch that we use to bring up certain characters in different notes, is one of the most important means of expression.
+Articulation (or the touch we use to bring up certain characters in different notes), is one of the most important means of expression.
 Just imagine how many states, images and feelings we can evoke by using different forms of articulation!
-Non legato (also called portamento or portato) and legato can make a musical phrase romantic or severe, tragic or dramatic, monumental or fragile.
+Non-legato and legato can make a musical phrase romantic or severe, tragic or dramatic, monumental or fragile.

 Staccato, on the other hand, is usually the realm of humor, irony, playfulness and sometimes sarcasm (for example, in Prokofiev’s music).
 This articulation technique is extremely necessary whenever we come across these specific images.
-However, in the traditions of the Russian piano school, staccato should be avoided at least during the first year of piano practice (in some cases – the first two years of learning piano).
+However, according to the traditions of the Russian piano school, staccato should be avoided during the first months of piano practice (until the student has fully assimilated the weighted whole-arm non-legato and legato).

 So why is staccato dangerous for beginners and why should we avoid it?
 Let me explain:

 For a piano beginner, every move is important.
-The first year of piano practice is the period when the correct posture is achieved and we build the foundation of our playing habit by refining all our pianistic moves and reflexes.
+The first year of practice is the period when we ‘build’ our correct posture and technical foundation.

-A correct piano playing is based on the usage of the entire weight of the arms.
-A student should learn from the very first lesson how important is to relax his arms and wrists while playing a note and that the movement of the hands should be oriented towards the keyboard and into the keys.
-This method – playing with a heavy, relaxed hand – will allow even a beginner to achieve a deep, expressive sound.
+A healthy and ergonomic piano technique is based on whole-arm action and weighted playing.
+Our students learn from the very first lesson how important it is to relax their arms and wrists while playing a note – and that the movement of the hands should be oriented towards the keyboard and into the keys.
+This method – playing with a heavy, relaxed arm – will allow even a beginner to achieve a deep, expressive sound.
 Finger mobility should come next – avoid falling into the technical trap and forgetting about the primordial importance of the sound!

-That’s why non legato is the first articulation technique that we usually learn – not staccato, during which we have to lift our hand from the keyboard in a fast, short manner.
+That’s why first we learn non-legato – not staccato, which requires lifting our hand from the keyboard in a fast, short manner.
 Because it involves this sharp, sudden upward movement, staccato can be very dangerous for beginners, affecting their ability to ‘sing’ at the piano by exploring the depth of the keyboard.